 Not Offered at This Time

 Here is a list of locations where character dining has not returned.
+The offerings below are still listed on the Walt Disney World website as “temporarily unavailable.”
 We hope they will return in the future.

 Supercalifragislistic Breakfast at 1900 Park Fare at Disney’s Grand Floridian Resort